Florante at Laura: Aladin

 After Florante finishes his story, Aladin introduces himself as Prince Aladin of the Persian kingdom and the son of Sultan Ali-Adab.

 While walking through the forest, Aladin speaks about his lover, Flerida, whom his father also desired.
 After Aladin returns home from invading Albania, Ali-Adab imprisons him by claiming Aladin abandoned his troops, resulting in Aladin getting ordered decapitated.
 When his father knew that the kingdom was taken away by Florante again, he was sentenced to beheaded in jail.
-Aladin is eventually released by a general on Ali-Adab's orders, but Aladin is banished and may never enter the kingdom.That was because of his beloved Flerida.
-Flerida knew that Aladdin would get beheaded so she begged Sultan Ali Adab to forgive him.
+Aladin is eventually released by a general on Ali-Adab's orders, but Aladin is banished and may never enter the kingdom.
+That was because of his beloved Flerida.
+Flerida knew that Aladin would get beheaded so she begged Sultan Ali Adab to forgive him.
 Sultan then asks her to marry him and Flerida agreed.
 Aladin roams around the forest, hears Florante, and finds him tied to a tree; he saves Florante from two lions and nurses him back to health.